Installation

 or when you want to make changes use:

-If you have any issues building because of the dependency on rattler checkout
+If you have any issues building because of the dependency on rattler check out

 its compile steps.